amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 1. Your application invokes the `/v1.0/bindings/sms` endpoint on the Dapr sidecar.
 In this case, it uses an HTTP POST to invoke the API.
 It's also possible to use gRPC.
 2. The Dapr sidecar calls the external messaging system to send the message.
 The message will contain the payload passed in the POST request.

-As an example, the following method implements an output binding in a ASP.NET Core application:
+As an example, the following method implements an output binding in an ASP.NET Core application:

 ```c#
 private async Task SendSMSAsync(IHttpClientFactory clientFactory)